 • Improves anti-ballistic performance.

 Hard Body Armour is a personal protection solution designed not only to resist penetration but also to minimize blunt force trauma.
-We at MKU focuses on manufacturing hard armour plates that are lightweight with low thickness and ergonomic, ensuring maximum ballistic protection and comfort.
+We at MKU focus on manufacturing hard armour plates that are lightweight with low thickness and ergonomic, ensuring maximum ballistic protection and comfort.
 We use proven quality materials combined with state-of-the-art manufacturing processes and stringent testing processes resulting in advanced armour solutions.